GoTeamEpsilon/desktop.yml/README.md

 - Clinician
 - Creative

-_*(prereq - must be installed for system or other personas to work - will be abstracted away from the users soon)_
+_*(prereq - must be installed for System or other personas to work - will be abstracted away from the users soon)_

 _(ordered in terms of stability)_